tinkercademy-bootcamp/tinkercademy-bootcamp-2025-chat-project-tinker-chat/exercise-1/README.md

 - Answer the following questions in this file and commit and push your changes.
 - Bonus sections are more difficult and optional.
 - How can you find the information required to complete these tasks?
+Ask ChatGPT, google the things to learn from some common useful sites
 - How can you tell if the source of your information is good?
 - How would you define "good" in this situation?

 ## Learn Basics of g++ CLI